metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/06-nft-burn.md

+---
+description: "Restricts the mint to holders of a specified collection, requiring a burn of the NFT."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # NFT Burn

 The **NFT Burn** guard restricts the mint to holders of a predefined NFT Collection and burns the holder's NFT when minting.